 You’ve probably heard plenty of stories about someone getting screwed by paying too much in child support or not being paid enough.
 One or both parents often feel like they have gotten the short end of the child support stick and that the other parent got a leg up by playing or cheating the system somehow.
 While child support can be one of the most contentious issues in divorce, It’s really not a game where one parent “wins” and the other “loses”.
 In New Mexico, child support is actually determined in a very simple and transparent way.

 In New Mexico, Child Support is governed by statute and based on the principles of need and ability to pay.
 The most pertinent statute on child support, known as the child support guidelines, is found at NMSA 40-4-11.1.
 It provides two worksheets that calculate child support, worksheet A and worksheet B. Worksheet A is used when the child resides with one parent primarily and the noncustodial parent has the child less than 35% of the time over the course of a year.
 Worksheet B, on the other hand, is used in shared custody situations.
 Essentially, this means that the more time a parent spends with a child the less child support is paid.

 How is Child Support in New Mexico Calculated?

-Are There Exceptions to Child Support Worksheets in?
+Are There Exceptions to Child Support Worksheets in NM?

 Do You Need To Speak With A Child Support Lawyer?

-In the end, every child support case is different so if you have questions, call Genus Law Group today to set up a FREE appointment to discuss your concerns and find the best child support outcome for you and your family.
+In the end, every child support case is different so if you have questions, call Genus Law Group today to set up an appointment to discuss your concerns and find the best child support outcome for you and your family.